tghuntCoursera/CrsDsGaCD_prj_1/CodeBook.md

 is to prepare a tidy dataset that can be used for analysis.

 ##Study design and data processing
-* For specific information regarding the base study please refer to the following link
+* For specific information regarding the base study please refer to the following link:
 *  http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 * Data processing performed by run_analysis.R: